reduxjs/redux/docs/FAQ.md

 - Domain-style: separate folders per feature or domain, possibly with sub-folders per file type
 - “Ducks”: similar to domain style, but explicitly tying together actions and reducers, often by defining them in the same file

-It’s generally suggested that selectors are defined alongside reducers and exported, and then reused elsewhere (such as in `mapStateToProps` functions, in async action creators, or sagas) to colocate all the code that knows about the actual shape of the state tree in the reducer files.
+It's generally suggested that selectors are defined alongside reducers and exported, and then reused elsewhere (such as in `mapStateToProps` functions, in async action creators, or sagas) to colocate all the code that knows about the actual shape of the state tree in the reducer files.

 #### Further information